Did you knew there is a pyramid in The Netherlands? It is in fact, the only pyramid in Europe.

 Take a look at this guide to find out more about the Pyramide van Austerlitz.

-If you choose to use any of the links on this page, I may receive a small commission at no extra cost to you.
-By using these links, you’ll have a direct impact on WTSW and support my ability to continue to create free insightful travel content for you.
-If you find any of my tips useful, you can support me by buying me a virtual coffee here.
+If you choose to use any of the links on this page, I receive a small commission at no extra cost to you.
+By using these links, you’ll have a direct impact on WTSW and support me to continue to create free insightful travel content for you.
+If you find any of my tips useful, you can support me by buying a virtual coffee here.

 The Utrechtse Heuvelrug